 Clothes to wear

-God granted his request, and then some; in fact He went above and beyond Jacob’s humble request and blessed him with:
+God granted his request, and exceeded his expectations; in fact He went above and beyond Jacob’s humble request and blessed him with:

 Food to eat